Skip to content

 How do creativity, curiosity, spirituality, and mindfulness help us process collective grief?
 How does the pursuit of justice, acts of service, and advocacy guide us on a pathway towards growth and wisdom as we confront shared loss?
 As an introduction to the topic of collective grief, this panel discussion weaves the connective threads across shared trauma and grief, such as gun violence, genocide, war, and natural disaster.
 And we encourage our guest speakers to get personal--to share their own experiences of collective grief, whether direct, vicarious, and/or ancestral.

-Guests include Jha D Amazi, leader of the Public Memory and Memorials Lab at MASS Design Group; Luis Gallardo, a former international observer in post-conflict countries and founder of the World Happiness Foundation; and Elizabeth Miller, Project Director at at September 11th Families for Peaceful Tomorrows.
+Guests include Jha D Amazi, leader of the Public Memory and Memorials Lab at MASS Design Group; Luis Gallardo, a former international observer in post-conflict countries and founder of the World Happiness Foundation; and Elizabeth Miller, Project Director at September 11th Families for Peaceful Tomorrows.
 Dr. Edith Shiro, noted clinical psychologist with expertise in post-traumatic growth, facilitates the conversation.

 Jha D Amazi believes that the narratives upheld in our public realm should be expanded to represent, honor, and celebrate the experiences, histories, and cultures of people who have been historically denied representation in our memorial landscape.
 As a Principal at MASS Design Group, Jha D leads the Public Memory and Memorials Lab, engaging communities to design projects such as the Franklin Park Action Plan (Boston, MA), the Emmett Till & Mamie Till-Mobley National Monument Project (Tallahatchie County, MS and Chicago, IL), the Gun Violence Memorial Project (Chicago, IL, and Washington D.C.), and the Sugar Land 95 Cemetery Revitalization Project (Sugar Land, TX).